Bürgergemeinde: History

 The relationship between the political municipality and the Bürgergemeinde was often dominated by the latter's ownership of community property.
 Often the administration and profits made from the property were retained by the Bürgergemeinden, leaving the political municipality dependent on the Bürgergemeinde for money and use of the property.
-It wasn't until the political municipalities acquired rights over property that served the public (such as schools, fire stations, etc.) and taxes, that they obtained full independence.
+It was not until the political municipalities acquired rights over property that served the public (such as schools, fire stations, etc.) and taxes, that they obtained full independence.
 For example, in the city of Bern, the property division of 1852 gave the political municipality the right to levy taxes.

 The Federal Constitution of 1874 removed discrimination based on one's place and canton of origin and all male Swiss citizens were granted equal political rights.
 This revised constitution finally removed all the political voting and electoral body rights from the Bürgergemeinde.
 In the cities, the percentage of members in the Bürgergemeinde in the population was reduced as a result of increasing migration from rural areas to the cities.
 This led to the Bürgergemeinde losing its former importance to a large extent.
 Nevertheless, the institution was not fundamentally challenged in certain cantons.
 This may be due, primarily, to the tradition of the Bürgergemeinde providing relief to the poor in certain cantons.
-This tradition dates back to the 16th Century.
-In the 20th Century, this was taken over by the Federal Social Welfare organization, and later by cantonal governments.
+This tradition dates back to the 16th century.
+In the 20th century, this was taken over by the Federal Social Welfare organization, and later by cantonal governments.
 However, in some cantons Bürgergemeinden have voluntarily remained active participants in the provision of social welfare.
-In a few places, such as for example in the city of Lucerne, the Bürgergemeinde and political municipality have merged into each other.
+In many other cantons, e.g. the canton of Lucerne, the Bürgergemeinde and political municipality have merged into each other.